 As the human body ages, there is a loss of subcutaneous fat that leads to fine lines and wrinkles.
 The other important factor is the sun damage that leads to skin discoloration and fine wrinkles.
-Eating a healthy diet, keeping hydrated and drinking water every day can go a long way, but it still cannot combat the symptoms completely.
-We have put together a list of non-surgical anti-aging treatments that can be used to keep your skin looking young and healthy.
+Eating a healthy diet, keeping hydrated, and drinking water every day can go a long way, but it still cannot combat the symptoms completely.
+We have put together a list of best anti-aging non-surgical treatments that can be used to keep your skin looking young and healthy.

 Best Non-Surgical Anti-aging Treatments

-According to the American Society for Aesthetic Plastic Surgery, the top five non-surgical anti-aging treatments are:
+According to the American Society for Aesthetic Plastic Surgery, the five best non-surgical anti-aging treatments that work are:

 - Botulinum Toxin (1,548,236 procedures)